LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 Users with this permission can only create and delete releases.

+Use this permission with the Bot Builder or Bot Builder Lite permission.

 ##### Conversation Builder: Release Acceptor

 Users with this permission can only create releases and accept releases, i.e., upgrade bots.

+Use this permission with the Bot Builder or Bot Builder Lite permission.